 The reverse is less predictable when considering L. scoparium going north into NSW and QLD.

-The reason you would do this is to possible increase the flowering period by augmenting L polygalifolium as the two could well flower at different times.
+The reason you would do this is to possibly increase the flowering period by augmenting L polygalifolium as the two could well flower at different times.
 This needs to be tested with some small trial plantings.

 The very cold areas around the ACT, Goulburn and up the western side of Great Dividing Range up to the New England Region and even into the Qld Granite Belt would be OK.

-Except for the south coast of NSW the rest of coastal NSW and coastal QLD is far less predictable because the humidity in Summer may induce sooty mould in L. scoparium.
+Except for the south coast of NSW, the rest of coastal NSW and coastal QLD is far less predictable because the humidity in Summer may induce sooty mould in L. scoparium.

 Leptospermum polygalifolium subsp polygalifolium at age 24 months (Spring 2014 planting) growing in a mixed species shelter belt on ‘Boondaroo’ near Mount Napier (a young inactive volcano) 20 km SE of Hamilton in SW Victoria.
 The area is characterised by shallow volcanic soils over mass basalt.
 Planting is only achieved here with the assistance of a crowbar as described by Geoff the landowner pictured above!